cocotb/cocotb/docs/source/install.rst

 Installation of cocotb
 ======================

-The **stable version** of cocotb can be installed by running
+The **stable, 1.x-backwards-compatible version** of cocotb can be installed by running

 .. code-block:: bash

-    pip install cocotb
+    pip install 'cocotb<2.0'

+The "<2.0" part of the command makes sure you will get a 1.x version of cocotb.
+This is because the upcoming 2.0 release of cocotb will contain breaking changes, and you should make a conscious decision to switch to it.

 .. note::